 Whilst the Tier 1 (Entrepreneur) route under the Points Based System is now closed to new Applicants, applications for Tier 1 (Entrepreneur) extensions can be submitted until 5 April 2023 and Tier 1 (Entrepreneur) Indefinite Leave to Remain (“ILR”) applications can still be submitted until 5 April 2025.
 Therefore, it is important that extension and ILR applications are prepared correctly with all of the requirements being properly met.
-The Tier 1 (Entrepreneur) Job Creation requirement is one of the main requirements that need to be correctly met for successful applications and our business Immigration Solicitors in London are able to answer any queries in relation to this requirement; along with the other Tier 1 (Entrepreneur) extension and ILR requirements, during a consultation.
-Please contact our team today in order to get proper legal advice before submitting your application.
+The Tier 1 (Entrepreneur) Job Creation requirement is one of the main requirements that need to be correctly met for successful applications and if often where Applicants can go wrong.
+Our business Immigration Solicitors in London are happy to offer advice in relation to this requirement; along with the other Tier 1 (Entrepreneur) extension and ILR requirements, during a consultation.
+Please contact our team today in order to get legal advice before submitting your application.

 What is the Tier 1 (Entrepreneur) Job Creation Requirement?